 3. Post your job posting on multiple sites.

 Post your job ad on high-traffic sites that do well in this profession.
-These include general sites like Indeed, Jora, Craigslist and Glassdoor.
+These include general sites like Indeed, Jora, and Craigslist.
 If you're hoping to find a good laborer with actual experience in this field, you could also try posting your job ad on niche job boards.
 Laborers are often found in industries like construction, manufacturing, maintenance, and logistics.
 If your business is part of these industries, you can post your job ad on sites that cater to this market.

 4. Screen your applicants.